ibm-cloud-docs/log-analysis/devops/archive.md

 * Copy the API key.
 This is the value set for the field **apikey**.

-   When the service credential is rotated, make sure the [API Key is updated with with the new API Key.](#archiving_step8)  Archiving will stop if the API Key is not updated.
+   When the service credential is rotated, make sure the [API Key is updated with the new API Key.](#archiving_step8)  Archiving will stop if the API Key is not updated.
    {: important}

 * Copy the resource instance ID.
 This is the value set for the field **resource_instance_id**.